CONTACT OUR LAWYERS

 We handle your franchising needs from structuring and agreements, registration and disclosure, to the franchise relationship.

 Franchise System Structuring and Franchise Agreement.
 Consult with us on whether and how to franchise your existing business or idea.
 We advise on how to structure your business entities for franchising or franchise-avoidance.
 We also provide recommendations on training and support, fees and royalties, marketing responsibility, protection of intellectual property and branding, supply and distribution, dispute resolution, and other terms of agreement.

 Franchise Registration and Disclosure.
 Franchisors must comply with state franchise law as well as federal franchise law.
 In other states, franchise law governs business relationships that involve rights to a marketing plan, association with trademark, and a required payment.
 Your business relationship is a franchise governed by the FTC Franchise Rule if it involves the right to use the franchisor’s trademarks, significant control or assistance by the franchisor, and required payment.
 The FTC and many states agencies require detailed disclosures to each potential franchisee before selling a franchise.
 This prospectus is the franchise disclosure document (FDD), formerly known as the Uniform Franchise Offering Circular (UFOC).
 The federal FDD is composed of 23 items.
 Additionally, many states require franchisors to register their disclosure documents.
 Our attorneys will navigate the complex requirements of the 23 items on the FDD and amend the FDD for compliance with state requirements.
-And we can also assist with international franchising.
+We can also assist with international franchising.

 Franchise Relationship.
 In addition to disclosure registration and requirements, many states restrict the terms of the franchise relationship.
 State regulations include issues such as termination or transfer of the franchise, repurchasing of equipment, and restrictive covenants.
 Our expert attorneys know state franchise law.